 - for any other reasonable purposes for which you may have provided your express consent or in which your consent can be reasonably implied.

 Legal Information Line

 For statistical purposes we periodically ask legal information service users to participate in a more in-depth survey.
-If they agree, we collect information about family income range, age range, first language, household size.
+If they agree, we collect non-identifying demographic information such as family income range, age range, first language, household size.
 We do not ask for or collect names of those surveyed, or any identifying information.

 We collect and retain non-identifying statistical information about service users, for the purpose of providing aggregate anonymized data about the program to our funders.

 Lawyers and Mediators who register with the Services complete a registration form that includes their name and business address and contact information along with their practice areas.
 It may include other non-identifying information about the lawyer or law firm, such as whether remote services are available to clients, languages spoken, interest in pro bono work, general fee options, and whether notary services are offered.